 The Appendix may include items such as a list of references cited, letters of support (e.g., to demonstrate institutional or community support for the project), and other supporting materials.
-In addition, if the research plan involves human subjects, please include a targeted/planned enrollment form, available for download from www.icrg.org (Apply for Funding).
+In addition, if the research plan involves human subjects, please include a targeted/planned enrollment form, available for download on the Resources page from www.icrg.org.